Great Famine of 1876–1878: Aftermath

-The excess mortality in the famine has been estimated to lie in a range whose low end is approximately 5.6 million human deaths, the high end approximately is 9.6 million deaths and a careful modern demographic estimate of which is 8.2 million deaths.
+The excess mortality in the famine has been estimated to have ranged between 5.6 million and 9.6 million human deaths, and a careful modern demographic estimate is 8.2 million deaths.

 The excessive mortality and the renewed questions of "relief and protection" asked in its wake led directly to the formation of the Famine Commission of 1880, and to the eventual adoption of the Indian Famine Codes.
 After the famine, a large number of agricultural labourers and handloom weavers in South India emigrated to British tropical colonies to work as indentured labourers in plantations.
 The excessive mortality in the famine also neutralized the natural population growth in the Bombay and Madras presidencies during the decade between the first and second censuses of British India in 1871 and 1881 respectively.
 The famine lives on in the Tamil and other literary traditions.
 A large number of Kummi folk songs describing this famine have been documented.

 The Great Famine had a lasting political impact on events in India.
 Among the British administrators in India who were unsettled by the official reactions to the famine and, in particular by the stifling of the official debate about the best form of famine relief, were William Wedderburn and A. O. Hume.
 Less than a decade later, they would found the Indian National Congress and, in turn, influence a generation of Indian nationalists.
 Among the latter were Dadabhai Naoroji and Romesh Chunder Dutt for whom the Great Famine would become a cornerstone of the economic critique of the British Raj.